NEW: 35 victims have been identified and 30 families notified, official says

 At least 36 people are dead after a fire gutted the Oakland warehouse during an electronic dance party Friday night.

-, 35 have been identified and 30 families have been notified, Alameda County Sheriff's Sgt.
+Of those victims, 35 have been identified and 30 families have been notified, Alameda County Sheriff’s Sgt.
 J.D.
 Nelson said Tuesday.

 Fire Chief Teresa Deloach Reed said Tuesday evening that the cause of the fire has yet to be determined.
 Jill Snyder, special agent in charge with the Bureau of Alcohol, Tobacco, Firearms and Explosives’ San Francisco field division, told CNN there is no evidence the fire was deliberately set.